-Nathula is a pass on the Indo Chinese boarder (La meaning Pass in Tibetan).
-The place is 56 kilometres from Gangtok and passes through Tsongmo Lake.
-The place is covered with snow for most part of the year.
+Nathula is a pass on the Indo Chinese border (La meaning Pass in Tibetan).
+The place is 56 kilometers from Gangtok and passes through Tsongmo Lake.
+The place is covered with snow for the most part of the year.
 The pass was traditionally used by merchants of India and Tibet for trading.
 It was part of the famous Silk route connecting plains of Bengal with Tibet that ran through the Zuluk - Memenchu - Jelepla route.

-After Chinese occupation of Tibet in 1950 there were major migration of Tibetans to India through the Pass.
+After the Chinese occupation of Tibet in 1950, there was major migration of Tibetans to India through the Pass.
 Today Tibetan migrants constitute a substantial part of the population of the Sikkim and Darjeeling hills.
 During the 1962 Indo-Chinese war, the Nathula Pass witnessed heavy fighting between the two countries.
-Since then the boarder remained closed until recently.
+Since then the border remained closed until recently.

-At present the tourists are allowed to get close to the international boarder and the Chinese soldiers can be seen protecting their side of the boarder.
-On specific days the Chinese authorities also allows tourists to visit the area and on those days the tourists of the two countries can see one another.
+At present, the tourists are allowed to get close to the international border and the Chinese soldiers can be seen protecting their side of the border.
+On specific days the Chinese authorities also allow tourists to visit the area and on those days the tourists of the two countries can see one another.

 Note: Nathula has witnessed heightened tourist interest in the last few years.
-On the other hand the restrictions on visiting the boarder are quite strict.
-This has resulted in a demand supply mismatch especially during high season.
-More tourists are interested to visit the boarder than the number of passes available.
-Also tourists are allowed to visit Nathula only on specific days of the week.
-There is restriction on the number of vehicles that can visit Nathula on a given day.
-Tourists are advised to make reservation for the tour well in advance to avoid disappointment.
-Foreign tourists are allowed to travel only upto Tsongo lake.
+On the other hand, the restrictions on visiting the border are quite strict.
+This has resulted in a demand-supply mismatch, especially during high season.
+More tourists are interested to visit the border than the number of passes available.
+Also, tourists are allowed to visit Nathula only on specific days of the week.
+There is a restriction on the number of vehicles that can visit Nathula on a given day.
+Tourists are advised to make a reservation for the tour well in advance to avoid disappointment.
+Foreign tourists are allowed to travel only up to Tsongo lake.